Richard L. Bare: Career

+Bare became an instructor at USC, where he singlehandedly filmed a class project from his own script, called So You Want to Give Up Smoking.
+A young actor then playing bit parts, George O'Hanlon, was the leading character in the film.
+Bare explained and demonstrated each step of the filmmaking process to the students.
+He offered the finished film to Warner Brothers, which purchased it for $2500.
+Bare then had to get the negative from the university, and had to explain to USC president Warren Scott that he had accepted money for a college project.
+The president reasoned that the students had received valuable training while making the film, and asked Bare to donate $1000 to the university, which would put an end to the matter.
+"I put the $1500 in my pocket, then wrote out a check for $250 to O'Hanlon.
+At the same time I signed him to a seven-year contract, anticipating that there might be more of these subjects."
+The pilot film resulted in a long-running series of short-subject comedies starring George O'Hanlon as Joe McDoakes.

+By the 1950s Bare was shooting three Joe McDoakes comedies simultaneously, within four days.
+"I brought a new, fast-paced production technique to what was then a cumbersome and expensive studio.
+So much so that when WB went into television, they asked me to produce and direct their first TV series."

-On television, he directed seven classic The Twilight Zone episodes: "To Serve Man", "What's in the Box?", "The Fugitive", "Third from the Sun", "The Purple Testament", "Nick of Time" and "The Prime Mover".
+On television, Bare directed seven classic The Twilight Zone episodes: "To Serve Man", "What's in the Box?", "The Fugitive", "Third from the Sun", "The Purple Testament", "Nick of Time" and "The Prime Mover".
 He directed almost every episode of the 1960s-1970s CBS television series Green Acres.
 He also directed feature films, including Shoot-Out at Medicine Bend and Wicked, Wicked.
 On May 2, 2014, he acquired the rights with producer Phillip Goldfine to produce a movie and Broadway play based on Green Acres.

-His memoir, Confessions of a Hollywood Director discusses his directorial work, as well as behind-the-scenes information, and his service as a captain in the Army Air Forces' First Motion Picture Unit.
+His memoir Confessions of a Hollywood Director discusses his directorial work, as well as behind-the-scenes information, and his service as a captain in the Army Air Forces' First Motion Picture Unit.
 Bare also wrote The Film Director: A Practical Guide to Motion Picture and Television Techniques (1971; ISBN 0-02-012130-X), a text to teach the craft of directing to aspiring filmmakers.
 On November 19, 2007, Bare announced that he was working on a revival of Green Acres.